Review of Dr. Bronner's 18-in-1 Liquid Hemp Peppermint Pure Castile Soap

-- the invigorating peppermint scent
+- I love the invigorating peppermint scent.

-- I can control how much I use in terms of soap-to-water ratio.
+- I can control the soap-to-water ratio.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.